Do you have everything on your baby checklist? Are you wondering whether or not to add mittens? We may be able to help.

 Baby mittens are more than just an accessory.
 For some babies, they’re a necessity.
 You be the judge for your baby.
 You’ll always get the best advice from fellow moms, therefore our list features only tried-and-approved mittens.

-While the Nuby mitts are revolutionary, our favorites are the Crummy Bunny Mittens.
+While the Nuby mitts are revolutionary, our pick for the best anti-scratch baby mittens is the Crummy Bunny Mittens.
 They’re light, with lots of room for growth and for your baby to move those fingers freely.